ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

      - sit1.txt -- demonstrate 4 lane traffic
      - sit2.txt -- demonstrate 3 lane trrafic with pedestrian crossing
      - sit3.txt -- demonstrate 3 lane traffic with pedestrian crossing with virtual traffic lights which use no arduino components
-- before starting the application
+- before starting the application if arduino components are used
    - tfrcntl.ino Arduino file under “tfrcntl” folder must be uploaded to Arduino board using Arduino GUI
    - All sensors, web cams and LEDs must be checked